Four fours: Solutions

 The use of percent ("%") admits solutions for a much greater proportion of numbers; for example, 113 = (√4 + (√4 + 4!)%) ÷ (√4)%.

 Algorithmics of the problem

-This problem and its generalizations (like the five fives and the six sixes problem, both shown below) may be solved by a simple algorithm.
+This problem and its generalizations may be solved by a simple algorithm.
 The basic ingredients are hash tables that map rationals to strings.
 In these tables, the keys are the numbers being represented by some admissible combination of operators and the chosen digit d, e.g. four, and the values are strings that contain the actual formula.
 There is one table for each number n of occurrences of d.
 For example, when d=4, the hash table for two occurrences of d would contain the key-value pair 8 and 4+4, and the one for three occurrences, the key-value pair 2 and (4+4)/4 (strings shown in bold).